 The Penny System

-When you buy nails in bulk in the United States, you'll be using a designation system that dates to 15th-century England.
+When you buy nails in bulk in the United States, you'll be using a designation system that dates back to 15th-century England.
 Instead of identifying nails by length, retailers often identify them by the penny system, and as if that's not archaic enough, the symbol for penny is "d," which refers to the Roman penny, the denarius.
 American builders are among the few in the world who still measure in feet and inches, though, so they are no strangers to anachronism.

 A 16-penny nail, designated 16d, is always 3 ½ inches long, whereas a 10d nail is 3 inches long, and an 8d nail is 2 ½ inches long.
 These length correlations apply only to common nails; box nails are a little shorter.
 Those three lengths are the ones most commonly used in framing.